Forgejo Runner installation guide

 Cache configuration

-Some actions such as https://code.forgejo.org/actions/cache or
+Some actions such as https://data.forgejo.org/actions/cache or

-https://code.forgejo.org/actions/setup-go can communicate with the
+https://data.forgejo.org/actions/setup-go can communicate with the

 Forgejo runner